-If your organization is not in the Directory of Religious Centers, or has an incorrect address or phone, please email with the information and we will correct it as soon as possible.
-Please note that we include Christian and Jewish centers in our Center Profiles, but not in our Directory; the reason for this is we must reasonably limit our project, and since there are already a great deal of resources and directories focused on Christian and Jewish centers, we do not specialize in these areas.
+If your organization is not in the Directory of Religious Centers, or has an incorrect address or contact information, please email firstname.lastname@example.org with the information and we will correct it as soon as possible.
+Please note that we include Christian and Jewish centers in our Center Profiles, but rarely in our Directory; the reason for this is we must reasonably limit our project, and since there are already a great deal of resources and directories focused on Christian and Jewish centers, we do not specialize in these areas.
 You can read more about our methodology here.

 Can we have our organization’s Center Profile changed?